Can Wi-Fi Owners See What Sites I Visit on My Phone?

 Can someone see my internet history if I use their Wi-Fi?

-Hide your activity in one click with CyberGhost VPN.
-We’ll protect your data on any network and device, be it at home or on public networks.
-Our strict No Logs Policy means no one can stick their nose in your business – not even us.
+Yes, they can.
+Unfortunately, Incognito mode doesn’t hide your activity from your Wi-Fi provider.
+It prevents your device and browser from storing your browsing history, but your router will still log it.
+You can hide your activity in one click with CyberGhost VPN.
+Our VPN protects your data on any network, be it at home or on public Wi-Fi networks.
+Our strict no-logs policy means no one can stick their nose in your business – not even us.

 How do I hide my browsing history when using Wi-Fi?